Modern Family Dentistry - Crystal River

 Frequently Asked Questions

-You may have an increased risk of sleep apnea if you are overweight, male, have a family history of sleep apnea or poor sleeping, use alcohol or sleeping pills, smoke, or have nasal congestion.
-In addition, sleep apnea occurs much more often in older adults.
+Certain factors can increase the risk of sleep apnea, including being overweight, male, having a family history of sleep apnea, alcohol or drug use, smoking, or nasal congestion.
+Additionally, sleep apnea is more common in older adults.

-Research suggests that sleeping on your side (Also know as the lateral sleeping position) is the best sleeping position for relieving sleep apnea and snoring.
+Sleeping on your side, also known as the lateral position, is generally the best sleeping position for reducing sleep apnea and snoring.

 Google Verified Patient Reviews